Shivnath River: Sources

 The Shivnath originates from Godari village in Gadchiroli district, Maharashtra, and flows northeast for 300 kms then joins the Mahanadi river near the town Shivrinarayan in Chhattisgarh.
 Some record origination at Panabaras Hill, 624 m above sea level in the Ambagarh Chowki division of Rajnandgaon District of Chhattisgarh.

 Course

-The river flows in the northeast direction for 300 km from its source then joins the Mahanadi River at Changori near the town Shivrinarayan.
+The river flows in a northeast direction for 300 km from its source then joins the Mahanadi River at Changori near the town Shivrinarayan.